dcfrenci/AdventOfCode2023/README.md

 Using the new joker rule, find the rank of every hand in your set.
 What are the new total winnings?

-# Day Eight - Haunted Wasteland
+# Day Eight - Haunted Wasteland <button name="button" onclick="https://github.com/dcfrenci/AdventOfCode2023/tree/master#adventofcode2023" style="background-color: grey; border-radius: 7px; border: none; float: right; position:relative; top: 13px">Top page</button>

 --- Part One ---